mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 ### How it works:

 1. **Requirements file**: Place your Python dependencies in `requirements.txt` in the same directory as your Lambda code
-2. **Automatic building**: The module builds the layer using Docker for correct x86_64 architecture
+2. **Automatic building (requires Docker)**: The module builds the layer using Docker for the linux/amd64 architecture.
+Ensure Docker is installed and running.
 3. **Layer attachment**: The layer is automatically attached to the Lambda function

+Notes:
+- Docker is required for building the layer in default and directory modes; without Docker, the build will fail.
+- For zip mode, package dependencies in your zip, or rely on the generated layer to keep your zip slim.

 ### Example requirements.txt: